pranigopu/artificialIntelligence-in-games/lab2/README.md

 ### Copy method
 The most important method (i.e. function) applicable to a game state is "copy", which does the following:

-- Deep copies the game state [^1]; this enables players to make simulations using these deep copies without modifying the original game state object
+- Deep copies the game state[^1]; this enables players to make simulations using these deep copies without modifying the original game state object
 - In case of partial information games, hides the information hidden to a given player when making a deep copy for it<br>**SIDE NOTE**: _If the argument_ `-1` _is given, no information is hidden_

-[^1] "Deep copy" means creating a new separate object with identical values rather than simply creating a new identifier for the same object (shallow copy)_.
+[^1]:"Deep copy" means creating a new separate object with identical values rather than simply creating a new identifier for the same object (shallow copy)_.

 ## CONCEPT 2: Forward model
 A forward model (FM) is an object that encapsulates (computationally) the relationship between any given game state and the potential game states that can be derived from it through valid action(s) (_valid means possible in the given state_).
 Hence, an FM also includes a representation of the game's rules.
 Every player can obtain (on demand) a separate instance of the FM (i.e. each gets a separate FM object for the same game), enabling the player to: